jgresula/jag-tipdf/MANUAL.rst

 * LIST comma separated list of items
 * COLOR hexadecimal *rrggbb* value
-* STRING a string that contain variables
+* STRING a string that can contain the following variables
   * %basename
   * %path
   * %page